Lun History, Family Crest & Coats of Arms

 Early Origins of the Lun family

-Another 163 words (12 lines of text) covering the years 118 and 1183 are included under the topic Early Lun History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lun research.
+Another 83 words (6 lines of text) covering the years 118 and 1183 are included under the topic Early Lun History in all our PDF Extended History products and printed products wherever possible.

 Lun Spelling Variations

 Lun has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Lun have been found, including Lund, Lun, Lunn, Lwn, Lunt and others.

 Early Notables of the Lun family (pre 1700)